Blog Off-Topic

 I feel our differences get in the way

 It’s not that we cannot do the job.
-I know a non-aspie will say ‘well if anyone can’t do the job, of course, they will be fired.’
-In fact, we are more than qualified for the job.
+I know neurotypical will say ‘Well if anyone can’t do the job, of course, they will be fired.’
+We are more than qualified for the job.
 Chances are we are 10x more qualified than the next guy.
 On the other hand, we need adjustments to be able to do our job more effectively.
 How is it any different than a repairman needing the right tools to fix your stuff?

 Our differences aren’t accepted.
 The workforce is running on neurotypical standards and we are not like the NTs.
 NTs, don’t struggle with the things we struggle with.
 I feel a more autism-friendly workplace would help us a ton.

-I personally cannot find a job because none of them have the right setting for me.
+I cannot find a job because none of them have the right setting for me.

 There are several reasons why job hunting is a challenge.
 There is no set reason why we struggle with job searches, landing a job, and keeping it.
 I am just pointing out the most common reasons.
 If you want, you can comment on your struggles with employment that I did not talk about on this blog.
 Everyone on the spectrum is different so struggles may vary.